gitana/alpaca/site/index.md

 <br/>

-If you'd like to have your company logo listed above, please <a href="support.html">drop us a line</a>.
+If you'd like to have your company logo listed above, please submit a pull request.

 ## What Browsers are Supported?